caksoylar/zmk-posix-testbed/README.md

 - Display emulation through SDL support
 - Bluetooth emulation
   - NOTE: Missing settings subsytem support which means pairing keys cannot be saved
+- USB emulation (potential issues with WSL, see below)

 ![image](https://user-images.githubusercontent.com/7876996/186974209-2498232c-ff5e-4391-8ea1-482b07649f02.png)

 I am intending to use this for developing custom status screens with widgets to save time on testing.

 ## Setup

 Following are instructions for Ubuntu 22.04 that I used to get things working.

 ### Display

 Install libsdl with `sudo apt install libsdl2-dev`.

 ### Bluetooth

 Prerequisites if you are using WSL2:
 - Install `usbipd` from https://github.com/dorssel/usbipd-win (I installed 2.3.0 release)
 - Recompile your WSL2 kernel with BT support, following the instructions at https://github.com/Diegorro98/usbipd-win-wiki/blob/master/WSL-support.md#bluetooth-on-wsl2